Paul Hoyningen-Huene

-Paul Hoyningen-Huene (born July 31, 1946 in Pfronten, West Germany) is a German philosopher who specializes in general philosophy of science and research ethics.
+Paul Hoyningen-Huene (born 31 July 1946 in Pfronten, West Germany) is a German philosopher who specializes in general philosophy of science and research ethics.
 He is best known for his Neo-Kantian interpretation of Thomas S. Kuhn's ideas.
 Hoyningen-Huene, until 2014, held the chair for theoretical philosophy, particularly philosophy of science at Leibniz Universität Hannover (Germany) and was director of the Center for Philosophy and Ethics of Science.

 Biography

-Hoyningen-Huene studied physics as well as philosophy at the University of Munich, the Imperial College of Science and Technology, London, and the University of Zurich.
-He received a graduate degree in theoretical physics from the University of Munich in 1971 and earned his doctorate in theoretical physics at the University of Zurich in 1975.
+Hoyningen-Huene studied physics as well as philosophy at LMU Munich, the Imperial College of Science and Technology, London, and the University of Zurich.
+He received a graduate degree in theoretical physics from LMU Munich in 1971 and earned his doctorate in theoretical physics at the University of Zurich in 1975.
 He was then an assistant with Hermann Lübbe at the Seminar for Philosophy at the University of Zurich.
-Hoyningen-Huene taught at the Universities of Zurich and Bern (Switzerland) and at ETH Zurich (Swiss Federal Institute of Technology).
-In 1984-1985, he was a visiting scholar with Thomas S. Kuhn at the Department of Linguistics and Philosophy at MIT, and from 1987-1988 he was a senior visiting fellow at the Center for Philosophy of Science in Pittsburgh.
+Hoyningen-Huene taught at the University of Zurich, the University of Bern (Switzerland), and at ETH Zurich (Swiss Federal Institute of Technology).
+From 1984 to 1985, he was a visiting scholar with Thomas S. Kuhn at the Department of Linguistics and Philosophy at MIT, and from 1987 to 1988 he was a senior visiting fellow at the Center for Philosophy of Science in Pittsburgh.

-In the period of 1990-1997, Hoyningen-Huene held the chair for foundational theory and history of the sciences, particularly the exact sciences, at the University of Konstanz (Germany).
-In 1997 he became the founding director of the Center for Philosophy and Ethics of Science at the University of Hannover (Germany).
+In the period from 1990 to 1997, Hoyningen-Huene held the chair for foundational theory and history of the sciences, particularly the exact sciences, at the University of Konstanz (Germany).
+In 1997, he became the founding director of the Center for Philosophy and Ethics of Science at the University of Hannover (Germany).
 In 2010, the center was integrated into the newly founded Institute of Philosophy under the direction of Hoyningen-Huene.

 Hoyningen-Huene held positions as visiting professor in Switzerland (1980, 1987, 2010, 2012), Jugoslavia (1989, 1990), Denmark (1995, 2000) and Norway (1999).